djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 draft: false
 ---

-I recently signed up for Eir’s fibre-based broadband package and took an immediate dislike to the Sagemcom router that it came with.
-It was fiddly to configure and I wanted to see if I could swap it out for a more familiar broadband router I already had.
+I recently signed up for Eir's fibre-based broadband package and took an immediate dislike to the Sagemcom router that it came with.
+It was fiddly to configure and I wanted to see if I could swap it out for an existing and more familiar broadband router I already had.
 This article outlines how I did this by flashing the old router with open source OpenWRT/LEDE software and configuring a VLAN to get it to work.

 The main reasons for doing this:
 - Benefits of the well-established OpenVPN standard
 - A familiar user interface
 - Easier to configure things like firewalls, proxies etc.
-- A chance to learn a little about VLANs
+- An excuse to write this up and learn a little about VLANs

 BACKGROUNG AND FIBRE ROLLOUT